Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: Probabilistic Simulation-based Optimization

-Algorithm \ref{alg:update} describes the procedure for updating the \gls{iot} device's belief from $B_{t-1}$ to $B_{t}$ at time step $t$.
+Alg. \ref{alg:update} describes the procedure for updating the \gls{iot} device's belief from $B_{t-1}$ to $B_{t}$ at time step $t$.
 Here, we update every component of the belief as listed in Section \ref{sec:system_model}.

 Lines 1–3 check whether the device was in deep-sleep mode during time step $t$.
 If it was, the buffered measurement $X_{t}^{\mathrm{Tx}}$ remains unchanged compared to $X_{t-1}^{\mathrm{Tx}}$, and the device updates its belief distribution $D_{t}^{X}$ about the environmental process by multiplying with the estimated transition probabilities $P_{t-1}^{\mathrm{proc,est}}$.
 This way, we simulate one step of the observed process using the knowledge gathered over time in the form of the estimated transition probabilities.

 Lines 4–17 correspond to the case when the device is awake and performs sensing: the new measurement is stored in the buffer (line 5), and the estimated transition probabilities $P_{t-1}^{\mathrm{proc,est}}$ are updated based on the observed state transitions during deep-sleep mode (lines 6–13).
 This update assumes that at most one state transition occurred during the sleep period.
 This assumption does not necessarily hold true.

 However, for fast changing processes, our solution tends to choose shorter deep-sleep intervals, which reduced potential errors.
 Alternatively, it is possible to initially spend energy to stay awake for a certain period of time to estimate the transition probabilities of the observed process without using the additional above-mentioned assumption.

 In lines 14-17, the belief distributions $D_{t}^{X}$ and $D_{t}^{X^\mathrm{Rx}}$ are reset, by setting the probability to the current states to $1$.
 Line 18 marks the current time as the last awake time step.
 If the age-based metric $F$ used as the input for the \gls{got} is the \gls{aoi}, we update the \gls{aoi} distribution $D_{t-1}^{\mathrm{AoI}^\mathrm{Rx}}$ according to Eq. \ref{eq:aoi_update} (line 20 and 21).
 Both in line 17 and 21, the device only assumes that the transmission was successful in case it received an ACK over the feedback channel.